Retirement village checklist

 - What facilities are available if I become sick?

-- What are the financial implications if I want to leave?
+- What happens to my partner if I move to aged care?
+What are the financial implications if I want to leave?

 - Is there provision for a reserve/sinking fund to ensure the village is properly maintained over the long term?